-Let $\mathbf{X}_{\rm{n}} \in \mathbb{R}^{H \times W \times C}$ be the input image of the NN, where $H$, $W$ and $C$ represent the height, width and the number of color channels of the image, respectively.
-To adjust the values of the features in the RGB image to a similar range, the Z-score normalization is adopted to normalize the three channels of the input RGB images as
+\textbf{\textit{Step 3: Data Processing for Enhanced NN Performance.}} Finally, to enhance network performance and ensure a stable training process, the values of features in the processed RGB image are appropriately normalized to achieve a similar range.} Specifically, the Z-score normalization is adopted to normalize the three channels of the processed RGB images as